 For More Information

 - Visiting Canada - Information about how to apply for a visitor's visa, how you can extend your stay, and answers to frequently asked questions.
-From Citizenship and Immigration Canada (CIC).
+From Immigration, Refugees and Citizenship Canada (IRCC).

 - Visitors to Canada - Information that visitors to Canada need to know before they travel.
 From the Canada Border Services Agency (CBSA).

 - Come to Canada - A tool that can help you figure out what your options are if you want to come to Canada as an immigrant, student, worker or visitor.
-From Citizenship and Immigration Canada (CIC).
+From Immigration, Refugees and Citizenship Canada (IRCC).

 - CIC Help Centre - A tool that helps answer frequently asked questions on immigration matters.
 It offers several ways of searching through the information available, including search by keyword.
-From Citizenship and Immigration Canada (CIC).
+From Immigration, Refugees and Citizenship Canada (IRCC).